-Further news of the Battle of Jutland comes from Commander Geoffrey Freyberg (HMS Valiant).
+Further to the news of Charles Fisher‘s death in the battle at Jutland comes a letter from Commander Geoffrey Freyberg (HMS Valiant).
 His ship is part of the 5th Battle Squadron under Admiral Beatty.

 Unfortunately I cannot include all of his letter here.
 Some of it has to be censored to meet the requirements of paragraph 453, King’s Regulations.